Cooking in The Keys

 Ingredients

-The best seasoning for baby yellow potatoes is our savory blend of salt, pepper, garlic powder, onion powder, paprika, oregano, and a pinch of cayenne pepper.
+The best seasoning for baby yellow potatoes is our tasty mix.
+It includes salt, pepper, garlic powder, onion powder, paprika, oregano, and a little cayenne pepper.

 This blend closely resembles a French Fry seasoning mixture.